purplingC/faq-rag-system/README.md

       --> OUT[Final Answer]
 ```

-This RAG pipeline first ingests the FAQ data by loading, normalizing, chunking, embedding, and storing it in a FAISS vector index with metadata.
-At runtime, a user query is embedded, matched against the vector store, and the top-K relevant chunks are retrieved.
+This RAG pipeline first ingests the FAQ data by loading, normalizing, chunking, embedding and storing it in a FAISS vector index with metadata.
+At runtime, a user query is embedded, matched against the vector store and the top-K relevant chunks are retrieved.
 These chunks are then passed to the LLM through a grounded prompt to generate an answer based strictly on the retrieved FAQ content.

 ---